timescale/docs.timescale.com-content/api.md

 4 months old.
 Similarly, specifying `newer_than => '2017-01-01'` and `older_than => '2017-02-01'` will drop
 all full chunks between '2017-01-01' and '2017-02-01'.
 Specifying parameters that do not result in an overlapping intersection between two ranges will result in an error.

->:TIP: By default, calling `drop_chunks` on a table that has a continuous aggregate will throw an error.
-This can be resolved by setting `cascade_to_materializations` to `TRUE`, which will cause the corresponding aggregated data to also be dropped.

 #### Sample Usage [](drop_chunks-examples)